REVIEW: Travis Eliot’s ULTIMATE YOGI

 Time: 50 minutes

-The into implies I’m a different human being if I made it this far.
+The intro implies I’m a different human being if I made it this far.
 Cool.
-The outdoor set also looks great, but the jagged stone floor has got to be murder on the cast even with a mat.
+The outdoor set also looks great, but that jagged stone floor has got to be murder on the casts feet, even with a mat.
 Poor saps.

 This workout is a non-stop sequence of 108 sun salutations.
 No queuing from Travis at and to be honest it is rather nice as any constant advice during this time would be distracting.